GoodAI/goodai-ltm-benchmark/datasets/README.md

 ```

 As a word of caution: The generation process for these questions and answers are not always accurate.
 Some questions can end up being too general, in that they do not ask about a particular fact, but rather a wide commonsense term.
 We have found that generating totally fictional facts (about a fictional place) and processes (preparing to use a fictional piece of technology) works best, otherwise the model can give general commonsense advice which is marked correct.

+### Dynamic Tests

+Instead of having a fixed script, dynamic tests are generated on the fly, and they can react to the agent's responses and incorporate them into the test.
+In order to define a dataset with dynamic tests, your dataset class will need to inherit from `DynamicDataset`, and you will need to define custom test examples by inheriting from `DynamicExample`.
+There are some things that you must do differently in the case of dynamic tests:

+- Set a `max_score` for the test.
+- Implement `action_iter`.
+It is a Python generation function, which is expected to yield one `TestAction` object at a time until the test has completed.
+You should also update `score` according to how the test goes.

+Additionally, there are some helper methods available in the base class:

+- `say` Returns a `SendMessageAction` object.
+If `question` is set to `True`, the message will be appended to the test's script.
+- `wait` Returns a `WaitAction` object.
+If no waiting criteria is set, it defaults to a number of tokens between the high and low limits defined in the dataset class.
+- `ask_llm` Calls an OpenAI LLM (by default `gpt-3.5-turbo`) and returns a text response.
+It also registers the cost of the call as part of the benchmark management costs.

+Finally, we encourage you to take a look at the [restaurant task](restaurant.py) for a complete example of how to implement a dynamic test.

 ### Evaluation

 (First read the [runner documentation](../runner/README.md) to understand how test running and evaluations work)

-To evaluate a `TestExample` from your dataset, you should implement `evaluate_correct()` which will get lists  of the questions asked, the answers given by the agent, and the answers that were expected.
+To evaluate a `TestExample` from your dataset (not dynamic), you should implement `evaluate_correct()` which will get lists  of the questions asked, the answers given by the agent, and the answers that were expected.
 Returning a tuple of `score, max_score, [reasons]`.
 There is a path to use GPT4 to evaluate the answers relative to the expected answers with `evaluate_correct_gpt()`.

 If `evaluate_correct()` is not suitable for your use case, you can create a callback by implementing `continual_evaluation_callback()` instead.
 This will be run in lieu of `evaluate_correct()` and must set `example.finished=True` in one of its code paths.